 Amy Chen is the child of immigrants from Taiwan

-Fellowship awarded to support work towards an MBA/JD at Stanford University
+Fellowship awarded to support work towards a JD/MBA in Law and Business at Stanford University

 AMY CHEN is a Senior Market Director at Pepsi Beverages Company at PepsiCo.
 Previously, she was a Project Manager at Food for Good, a social impact incubator within PepsiCo.
 She has also been the Project Manager at Pepsico Hope, a organization within Pepsico aimed at eliminating urban poverty.